 WP Engine is one of the most popular and most respected premium WordPress hosting services around.
 Founded by Jason Cohen it was hailed for making reaching sales of $1 Million in less than a year.
 Along with their hosting, WP Engine provides world-class tech support, managed migrations, managed upgrades, a free CDN on most plans, and an assortment of other features.
-If you are looking for concierge hosting for your WordPress site, WP Engine is the way to go.
+If you are looking for concierge hosting for your WordPress site and a Secure WordPress Hosting, WP Engine is the way to go.

 The only negative thing that I have encountered so far is pricing, it is a little high for the average website.
 The base plan starts at about $30/month, which will be sufficient for the average WordPress site’s traffic and disk space, but can be a little steep for a small business who is just simply trying to establish some web presence.
 They then have larger plans for 10 sites for $99 per month and 25 sites for $249 per month, with traffic up to 400,000 visits per month.
 It may seem like a steep cost, but for the advantages that WP Engine gives to any webmaster, it’s worth it.